thenmozhi-krishnan/Infosys-Responsible-AI-Toolkit/CONTRIBUTING.md

 There are several ways you can contribute.
 Please share your contributions via the [Contribution Page](https://github.com/Infosys/Infosys-Responsible-AI-Toolkit/issues) with the appropriate labels, tagging `@InfosysResponsibleAI`.

-✅ **Report Issues**: Found a bug?
-Create new issue [Bug](https://github.com/Infosys/Infosys-Responsible-AI-Toolkit/issues) and select `bug` Template and create a bug.
+✅ **Report Issues**: Found a bug? open new issue and select [Bug](https://github.com/Infosys/Infosys-Responsible-AI-Toolkit/issues) Template and create a bug.

 ✅ **Suggest Features**: Have a great idea?
 Share it in the [discussions](https://github.com/Infosys/Infosys-Responsible-AI-Toolkit/discussions) page with the `suggest` label.

 ✅ **Improve Documentation**: Spotted a typo?
 Help improve our documentation by creating an new issue with the [documentation](https://github.com/Infosys/Infosys-Responsible-AI-Toolkit/issues) label.

 ✅ **Fix Bugs**: Help us squash bugs by submitting patches.
+Create new issue by selecting [Blank Issue](https://github.com/Infosys/Infosys-Responsible-AI-Toolkit/issues)Template and provide the bug fix with appropriate labels.

 ✅ **Add Features**: Implement new functionalities to enhance the project.
-Create new issue [Feature](https://github.com/Infosys/Infosys-Responsible-AI-Toolkit/issues) and select `Feature` Template and suggest new Feature.
+Create new issue and select [Feature](https://github.com/Infosys/Infosys-Responsible-AI-Toolkit/issues) Template to suggest new Feature.

 ➡️ Refer to the guidelines in the **Pull Request Process** section to submit any feature or bug fixes.